 Environmental health and safety (EHS) regulations are often expressed in terms of ppm limits.
 This is because the combustibility and toxicity of a gas are most easily understood in terms of local concentration, and these are the primary concerns from an EHS standpoint.

 Converting and Comparing Units

 Converting amongst all these units can be a huge headache, and often stymies comparisons between various methodologies and studies.
-Fortunately this page put up by Highwood Emissions Services to convert amongst various leak rate measurements does the hard work for you.
+Fortunately this page put up by Highwood Emissions Management to convert amongst various leak rate measurements does the hard work for you.
 The app only works for flow rate measures; it doesn’t allow conversion to concentration units, such as ppm or ppm-m.
 By this point in our tour of units, you know why: these units aren’t actually comparable, because they measure different things.
 To recap: Flow rate measurements, such as MSCFD, tell you how much is coming out per time, and are the right way to answer the question How big is this leak?
 Concentration measurements, like ppm, measure How much of this gas is here? and are appropriate for answering questions such as How dangerous is this leak?

 In our next post on this topic, we’ll explore in greater depth how leak rate and concentration measures differ, why they’re so incompatible, and the problems associated with using concentration measures for quantifying leak rates.

 See https://gml.noaa.gov/aggi/aggi.html for details.
 I computed this directly from the latest values given for radiative forcing of various GHGs, but it’s a very complex topic, and one may find numbers for this value ranging from 10% to 40% in the literature.

 Actually, there are several conventions for what the “standard” temperature is, including 0° C, 70° F, and 25° C. The wonderful thing about standards is that there are so many to choose from.
 In the context of natural gas, 60° F is almost always the standard temperature.